sushmita0810/SqliteDb/README.md

 # SqliteDb
-there are 4 operations which can be performed:
+there are 4  basic operations which can be performed:
 1.Insert
+2.Delete
+3.Upadte
+4.View user